zulip/zulip/docs/contributing/code-reviewing.md

 benchmark is to try to always reply **within one workday**, at least with a short initial reply, if you're working regularly on Zulip.
 And sooner is better.

+#### Communication style

+Any time you leave a code review, be sure to treat the author with respect.
+Remember that they are generously spending their time on an effort to improve the Zulip project.
+Thank them for their work, and express your appreciation for anything the author did especially well, whether it's a nice commit message, a prompt response to earlier feedback, or a well-written test.

+Be as clear and direct as you can when describing requested changes.
+There is no need to apologize when asking for a change; you're collaborating with the author to make the PR as good as you can together.

+Be sure to explain the motivation for the changes you're requesting if it's not obvious, so that the author can learn for next time.
+It may be helpful to point to developer documentation, such as the [commit discipline guide][commit-discipline].

+#### Fixing up the PR

 If a pull request just needs a little fixing to make it mergeable, feel free to do that in a new commit, then push your branch to GitHub